-- Node //devtools/fedora environment compiler: 'gcc', flags: ['-O2', '-Wall'] - Node //devtools/osx environment compiler: 'clang', flags: ['-02', '-arch i386', '-arch x86 64']
+- Node //devtools/fedora environment compiler: 'gcc', flags: ['-O2', '-Wall'] - Node //devtools/osx environment compiler: 'clang', flags: ['-O2', '-arch i386', '-arch x86\64']

 Note that due to different usage of key and values in environment we disabled the automatic value conversion for keys while keeping it enabled for values.
-This means that the value can be of any YAML supported value, eg. bool, None, list or custom type, while the key is always string.
+This means that the key is always a string and the value can be YAML value, eg. bool, list, custom type, or string.
+Please be aware that due to limitation None type can be provided in yaml specifically as string 'null'.